GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 ## Optimize

-As a first step to optimize this page, you need to know which classes are actually considered “critical”.
+To optimize this page, you need to know which classes are considered “critical”.
 You'll use the the [Coverage Tool](https://developers.google.com/web/updates/2017/04/devtools-release-notes#coverage) for that:

-1. On DevTools, open the [Command Menu](https://developers.google.com/web/tools/chrome-devtools/ui#command-menu), by pressing Control+Shift+P or Cmd+Shift+P (Mac).
+1. In DevTools, open the [Command Menu](https://developers.google.com/web/tools/chrome-devtools/ui#command-menu), by pressing Control+Shift+P or Cmd+Shift+P (Mac).
-1. Type “Coverage” and select “Show Coverage”.
+1. Type "Coverage" and select "Show Coverage".
-1. Click the “Reload” button, to reload the page and start capturing the coverage.
+1. Click the "Reload" button, to reload the page and start capturing the coverage.

 <br/>